-Cancer in pets can occur in many different forms, just as it can with humans.
+Cancer in pets can occur in many different forms, just as it can in humans.
 Although humans and animals are biologically similar, there is a difference in the goals of the treatment of cancer.
 For pets, while remission is often sought, the overriding goal of treatment is to preserve quality of life at the highest possible level.
 Our oncologists treat many types of cancer using a variety of treatments and procedures to give cats, dogs and other small pets the happiest, healthiest life possible.

 Our board-certified surgeons are skilled in all aspects of surgery for pets, including minimally invasive surgery (laparoscopy, thoracoscopy and arthroscopy), orthopedic surgery and joint disease, trauma and wound management, thoracic, gastrointestinal, oncologic, neurologic and reconstructive surgery.